fair-dao/.github/profile/README.md

 ### Contribute Professional Skills
 You can gain recognition by contributing skills, and when cumulative contributions reach a certain threshold, you can receive FAIR token rewards:
-- Participate in technical development; we welcome submitting PRs or reporting issues in every project of FAIR DAO, please refer to the [Contribution Guidelines](../CONTRIBUTING.md)
+- Participate in technical development; we welcome submitting PRs or reporting issues in every project of FAIR DAO, please refer to the [Contribution Guidelines](../CONTRIBUTING.md) and [Code of Conduct](../CODE_OF_CONDUCT.md)
 - Participate in content creation, community operations, and other fields

 ## Contact Us